jiinmoon/AWSCertified/DVA-C01/01_AWS_IAM_+_EC2.md

 Security Groups Introduction
 ----------------------------

-- Main method for network security in AWS;
+- Main method for network security in AWS.

-- It allows control over inbound/outbound traffics in/from the EC2 instances.
+- It allows control over in/outbound traffics into and from the EC2 instances.

 - In short, they are **firewalls** on EC2.